True North Research

 These close financial ties create an appearance of bias that undermines public confidence in the integrity of the institution of the Postal Service.
 This has caused it harm that stands to outlast Mr. DeJoy and his actions, which have disrupted and delayed the delivery of mail on the eve of this election in the midst of a once-in-a-century, catastrophic pandemic that has robbed the lives of nearly 200,000 Americans due to the deadly and infectious nature of this disease.

-Although Mr. DeJoy was not appointed by President Trump, DeJoy suddenly gave the president’s campaign, the RNC, and the GOP nearly $600K over the span of just eight weeks, after the Postmaster General opening was announced.
+Although Mr. DeJoy was not appointed by President Trump, DeJoy suddenly gave the president’s campaign, the RNC, and the GOP nearly $500K over the span of just eight weeks, after the Postmaster General opening was announced.
 In the 2019-2020 cycle, DeJoy has given nearly a million to GOP candidates and campaigns, the bulk of which has gone to aid Trump’s 2020 election strategy.
-This includes nearly $80K to aid GOP Senate races since last December, when Megan Brennan announced her intention to resign as Postmaster General, after Trump had enough appointees to get her replaced.
+This includes more than $70K to aid GOP Senate races since last December, when Megan Brennan announced her intention to resign as Postmaster General, after Trump had enough appointees to get her replaced.

 In the 2019-2020 cycle, Mr. DeJoy gave money to the campaigns of the following U.S. Senators: Mitch McConnell (R-KY), Martha McSally (R-AZ), Thom Tillis (R-NC), and Josh Hawley (R-MO).
 Mr. DeJoy has also donated repeatedly to John James (R-MI), who is campaigning against U.S. Senator Gary Peters (D-MI).